Ownership of Things increases pride,

 your own conscience to determine

 If, in that time, your resolve is fixed, and you

 truly do not need things to secure happiness,

 then you may donate the items to charity,

 if you so wish.

-If it is something that is destructive to mind or morals,
+Items that are destructive to mind or morals

 If, on the other hand, the whole exercise was, for you,